Brad Park: Boston Bruins

-From 1977-79, Cherry's "Lunch Pail A.C." captured three division titles for the Bruins.
-Park earned two first All-Star team selections, while coming in second in the Norris Trophy race twice in a Bruins' uniform, with 1977-78 being considered one of his finest seasons.
+From 1977 to 1979, Cherry's "Lunch Pail A.C." captured three division titles for the Bruins.
+Park finished in second for the Norris Trophy race twice in a Bruins' uniform, with 1977–78 being considered one of his finest seasons with 79 points in 80 games.
 In 1977 and 1978, Park was a key contributor to Boston's back-to-back appearances in the Stanley Cup Finals where they lost to the Montreal Canadiens both times.
-His last highlight with Boston came in Game 7 of the Adams Division finals against the Buffalo Sabres in the 1983 playoffs, when Park scored the game-winning goal in overtime and help Boston advance in to the conference finals — Park's career overlapped with the first four years of the emerging superstar defenceman of the Bruins, Raymond Bourque, from 1979 to 1983.
+His last highlight with Boston came in Game 7 of the Adams Division finals against the Buffalo Sabres in the 1983 playoffs, when Park scored the game-winning goal in overtime and help Boston advance in to the conference finals.
+Park's career overlapped with the first four years of the emerging superstar defenseman of the Bruins, Ray Bourque, from 1979 to 1983.
+That same year Park would also be awarded the Charlie Conacher Humanitarian Award for his work with the cerebral palsy association of Massachusetts.
+Bruins coach Don Cherry had this to say about Park’s time with the Bruins stating "Brad was unbelievable for the Bruins, "He played nearly 30 minutes a game.
+He was tough as nails and could body-check with the best."
+Also calling Park's point shot a "cannon."

+Park played in the NHL All-Star Game for 9 straight years from 1970 to 1978.

 Detroit Red Wings

 The following season (1983–84), Park signed with the Detroit Red Wings as a free agent.
-He won the Bill Masterton Trophy for perseverance that same year, having set a record for assists by a Red Wings' defenceman (53).
+He won the Bill Masterton Trophy for perseverance that same year, having set a record for assists by a Red Wings' defenseman (53).
 After the 1985 season, still an effective player but hobbled by repeated knee injuries, he announced his retirement.
-The next year, he briefly served as Detroit's coach.
+The next year, he served as Detroit's head coach before he was fired on June 3, 1986.